Do you want to learn how to write a product review?

 Before I jump into the formula I use I just want to share a few of the benefits to writing product reviews.

 I hope I’ve inspired you enough to at least consider the idea of writing your first product review.
-In the end the down side are very minimal and you don’t have much to loose.
+In the end, the downside is very minimal and you don’t have much to loose.

-Before you start writing your review their are some things you should consider in this section that will help you build a solid foundation and get started on the right foot.
+Before you start writing your review there are some things you should consider in this section that will help you build a solid foundation and get started on the right foot.

 To start you want to make sure you pick a solid product or service to review.
 The last thing you want to do is write a bunch of reviews.
 You’ll also want to see if that product or service has an affiliate program.

 It’s not required, in fact here is a review I did of the company that built my house.
 I’m not an affiliate with this company but I figured people could find this information useful when I was researching different companies to build my house.

 Side Note: if you do become an affiliate of their product you’ll also want to disclose that in the review as required by FTC guidelines.

 Finally, if you’re new to affiliate marketing I wrote a great article that goes into depth about how to get started, which you can check out here.